Cam Akers

-Cam Akers (born June 22, 1999) is an American football running back for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Florida State, and was drafted by the Rams in the second round of the 2020 NFL Draft.
+Cam Akers (born June 22, 1999) is an American professional football running back for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Florida State Seminoles.
+Akers was selected by the Los Angeles Rams in the second round of the 2020 NFL draft.
+He spent four seasons with the team, including the 2021 season where he tore his Achilles tendon but returned for the postseason and was a part of the Super Bowl LVI championship team.
+In 2023, he was traded to the Minnesota Vikings, where another Achilles injury prematurely ended his season.
+He has also played for the Houston Texans.

-Early years
+Early life

 Akers attended Clinton High School in Clinton, Mississippi, where he played quarterback and running back for the football team.
 As a senior, he rushed for 2,105 yards and 34 touchdowns, and passed for 3,128 passing yards and 31 touchdowns.
 For his high school career, he had 13,243 yards and 149 touchdowns.
-Akers was named MS Gatorade Player of The Year He also played in the U.S. Army All-American Bowl and won the U.S. Army Player of the Year Award in 2016.
+Akers was named Mississippi Gatorade Player of The Year.
+He also played in the U.S. Army All-American Bowl and won the U.S. Army Player of the Year Award in 2016.

+Akers was rated as a five-star recruit and was ranked among the top recruits in his class.
+He committed to Florida State University to play college football.